seattleflu/documentation/data-removal/README.md

 1. Run `commit;` to commit the transaction and make all changes permanent.
 1. Repeat steps 2-7 on the testing ID3C database or [refresh the testing database](https://github.com/seattleflu/backoffice/blob/master/dev/refresh-database).

-## Other stores:
+## Other data stores

 * Notify all devs to remove local copies of database.
 * AWS backups of the database naturally expire within a month.
 * Notify/check-in with upstream data sources (SCH, UW, BBI, NWGC)
     * The upstream specimen manifest does not need to be changed because the sample and collection identifiers will be removed from our `warehouse.identifier`.
-The manifest ETL will ignore/skip such results
+The manifest ETL will ignore/skip such results.